tothi/kali-rpi-luks-crypt/README.md

 ```

 Eject SD card and test it on the Raspberry.
 When boot process
-asks for passphrase, ssh to the box and enter the passphrase:
+asks for passphrase, ssh to the box and enter the passphrase
+(you may use a custom `known_hosts` file if you wish):
 ```
-$ ssh -i kali-dropbear root@192.168.88.133
+$ ssh -o "UserKnownHostsFile=~/.ssh/known_hosts.initramfs" -i ~/.ssh/kali-dropbear root@192.168.88.133
 ```

 Once it is working, do not forget to clean up backup files on the host: